AliAbdollahian/AliAbdollahian/README.md

 # I'm Ali! 👋

 🎓 Fourth-year Software Engineering student at Carleton University, Ottawa.
 💡 Passionate about design patterns and object-oriented programming.

-☕ Fun fact: I enjoy coding with a cup of coffee, biking, and working out!

 ---